 - Response: Now you tap that little message icon and read the text

-- Reward: You’ve satisfied your craving to read the message and your tapping the message icon is associated with seeing a notification.
+- Reward: You’ve satisfied your craving to read the message and tapping the message icon is associated with seeing a notification.

 Tracking serves as a way to measure whether or not your making progress or need to change what you’re currently doing.
 By tracking habits, you’re able to get immediate feedback.